 “Because of last year and the destabilization after Telling Our Stories, it was like, how do we avoid destabilization again?”
 Davis said.

 However, some parents and community members have already raised complaints at a Brookline School Committee (BSC) meeting about a student speaker at the upcoming DoRRS, who they fear will spread antisemitic messages in his pre-recorded speech.
-The student participated in a pro-Palestinian protest on Sunday, Oct.
-6, 2024, where he made statements that some perceive as anti-Israel.
+Many speakers mentioned a social media post that showed the student participating in a pro-Palestinian protest, where he made statements that some perceive as anti-Israel.

 According to the student’s mother, who spoke during the meeting, his speech will be about “being silenced as a Palestinian student living in Brookline.”